-Students must have a current negative TB test; Hep B, MMR, and Varicella vaccination series or proof of immunity, and a COVID-19 vaccination or clinical agency-approved waiver.
+Proof of Hep B, MMR and Varicella and a COVID-19 vaccination are required.
+A clinical-agency approved COVID-19 waiver MAY be available. .

 SGT 122 • Surgical Techniques

 Introduction to the hospital environment, the role of the surgical technologist, fundamental principles and practices in surgical techniques, safe patient care and knowledge to identify, select and safely use equipment and supplies in the operating room.
 Co-requisite: SGT 121.
 Three lecture; three lab.